 Foundational Recordings of America’s Iconic Instrument

 This May, you can hear what only a handful of people have ever heard: the oldest recordings of banjo songs in existence, played by an African American veteran of the minstrel stage, Charles A. Asbury.
 4 Banjo Songs, 1891-1897 presents four of the rarest wax cylinders on a beautiful vinyl package.
 It is a seven-inch 45-rpm disc in a gatefold sleeve, with lyrics and a 16-page booklet of biographical and musical notes by Grammy-nominated authors Richard Martin and Ted Olson.
-4 Banjo Songs will be released May 4th, and pre-ordering will begin in April.
+4 Banjo Songs, 1891-1897 was released on May 4, 2017.
+Order yours today!

 1. Haul the Woodpile Down (ca. 1893–94)

 1. A New Coon in Town (1897)

 2. Keep in de Middle ob de Road (ca. 1891)